 This feature transform gives us the following results:

 Firstly, we encourage you to play with this fantastic tool.
 Secondly, Deep Neural Networks are great at identifying complex patterns.
-However, it is important to note that it helps the model to learn faster and better if we provide it with better-designed features.
+However, it is important to note that it helps the model to learn faster and better if we provide it with well-designed features.

 Also read: Knowing when to consider Machine Learning